bsharma06/bupa_case_study/docs/case_study.md

 - **Presentation**: Max 10 slides for Group Internal Audit Leadership Team
 - **Files**: Include scripts, notebooks, apps, or tools used
 - **Documentation**: Explain your process, assumptions, and conclusions

-Identify the research teams with the highest spend Track volume and time trends by category and location average payment time by expense type, value and location;
-comparing each team spend against their budget.